LibreOffice/core/sd/README.md

 The export filter was written in 2009 IIRC and was not much extended feature-wise lately.

+## Presenter Console
+The main screen uses a hardware-accelerated canvas (e.g. cairo canvas), while the entire secondary screen uses a VCL-canvas that is created in `sd::framework::FullScreenPane::CreateCanvas()`.

+The secondary screen contains 3 `Pane`s which each have 2 `XWindows` for the border area & the actual content, and each content Pane is backed by a `sd::presenter::PresenterCanvas` that wraps the `FullScreenPane`'s canvas and does clipping.

 ## Future Works
 Add custom shapes export (see below). enhance text output, we don't write text style for indentation levels now, need to